Joining the Main School

-The staff will build on the children’s existing skills and interests in order to help them learn and to develop independence, curiosity and self-respect.
+The staff will build on the children’s existing skills and interests in order to help them learn and to develop independence, curiosity, self-respect and resilience.

 The girls have a daily mathematics activities, which are practical using as much hands on experience as possible.
 They also have regular maths challenges to encourage the girls to apply their skills and explain their thinking.
 For literacy, the whole school uses the ’Read Write Inc’ scheme by Ruth Miskin.
 This is a highly successful way of learning to read and write the 44 sounds of the English language, using synthetic phonics.
 The phonics lessons are designed to be short, active, fun lessons where the girls participate at all times, listening, repeating, sounding out together or to a partner, using “Fred Talk” or spelling using “Fred Fingers”.
 This is then extended into reading and writing activities where stories are examined for punctuation, vocabulary and meaning.
 The girls also have a story focus each half term and are supported to develop creative writing skills through a variety of exciting and meaningful activities.

 All girls have a weekly French lesson, which aims to introduce them to this new language in a sympathetic and motivating manner.
 The girls also have a weekly music, with a specialist teacher, take part in cooking once a fortnight and have a weekly IT lesson with a specialist teacher.
 Once a fortnight the girls also take part in activities in our Nature Garden.
 To enhance the curriculum, a wide variety of workshops and outings occur throughout the year.
 This includes drama productions, hatching ducklings, adopting a caterpillar, trips to the local area and a science day.

 The Reception class teacher is assisted by a Teaching Assistant.